TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/010 Data access interfaces.md

 But first, we need to define the interface.

-### ITodoService
+### ITodoHome
 Inside the Domain component, create a new directory.
 I have called mine "Contracts".
 "Interfaces" imply the same thing.
 But interfaces are essentially a contract between two classes: Class A, which needs some functionality, and Class B which provides some functionality.
 The interface is then a Contract, so class B knows what functionality to deliver, and Class A knows what functionality it will get.

-Inside the Contracts directory, create a new interface, ITodoHome:
+Inside the Contracts directory, create a new interface, ITodoHome.
+I have used *Home here, other choices could have been DAO, Service, Repository, Manager, etc. Pick either one.

 ```csharp
 using System.Collections.Generic;